Aklilu Lemma: Education

-Lemma was educated at Addis Ababa University College and at Johns Hopkins University in the U.S. where he obtained his D.Sc. in 1964.
+Lemma was educated at Addis Ababa University College, Northwestern University, University of Wisconsin Madison and at Johns Hopkins University in the U.S. where he obtained his D.Sc. in 1964.
 His dissertation was on sandfly-borne leishmaniasis.

 Career

 Following his doctorate, Lemma returned to his home country, Ethiopia, where he obtained a position at the then Haile Selassie I University.
 He founded the Institute of Pathobiology, now known as the Aklilu Lemma Institute of Pathobiology, and taught there until 1976, when he left it for a job in the United Nations.
 He served the UN in many capacities as a scientist, became the Deputy Director of UNICEF's International Child Development Centre, now known as UNICEF's Innocenti Research Centre and finally obtained a position in his alma mater, Johns Hopkins University.